greggman/HappyFunTimes/docs/ideas.md

     "Walk forward", "turn left", "jump", "wave", "tap the person on your right" or longer "You're the spy.
 Try to find the player with the red screen and press it"

+*   Grab for all

+    Just put stuff on the screen, people grab it as fast as they can (same controls as simple?) or maybe a grid of buttons?
+Characters that rotate and jump?
+Highest score wins.
+Bombs fail